Royal Veterinary College (RVC) – A Global Leader in Equine Health and Education

 The Royal Veterinary College (RVC) in the UK is the oldest (founded 1791) and largest veterinary school in the country, and is consistently ranked among the world’s top veterinary institutions.

-Today RVC is a University of London college noted for its research, teaching and clinical services in veterinary science, including a major focus on equine health.
 RVC’s equine faculty at the Hawkshead campus (Hertfordshire) combines world-leading research with an equine referral hospital and the largest number of RCVS-certified equine specialists of any UK vet school.

-This means RVC offers 24/7 emergency care, referral medicine and surgery, and ambulatory first-opinion practice for horses – all backed by state-of-the-art facilities and staff.
 In short, RVC’s Equine Practice provides world-class care and education in a single setting: their equine hospital treats complex cases with advanced diagnostics, while The Royal Veterinary College research teams push boundaries in equine science.

 This integration ensures that students, practitioners and researchers benefit from the latest knowledge and techniques, and that horses and owners everywhere benefit from RVC innovations.

-World-Class Equine Hospital & Clinical Services
+RVC Equine Referral Hospital & Advanced Clinical Services

 RVC’s equine hospital is a full-service referral center supported by a multidisciplinary team of specialists.
 In fact, they have the largest number of accredited equine specialists of any UK teaching hospital.

-The Royal Veterinary College can offer every discipline – from orthopaedic surgery and sports medicine to cardiology, ophthalmology, dermatology and more – working together on complex cases.
+It can offer every discipline – from orthopaedic surgery and sports medicine to cardiology, ophthalmology, dermatology and more – working together on complex cases.
 Their hospital provides emergency surgery and intensive care 24 hours a day, 365 days a year.

-They have advanced imaging labs on site (digital radiography, ultrasonography, low-field MRI, standing CT, bone scanning) so that horses referred to us can be assessed with every modern modality.
-RVC also run specialist outpatient clinics: for example oncology or overground endoscopy days, to complement The Royal Veterinary College in-hospital services.
+They have advanced imaging labs on site (digital radiography, ultrasonography, low-field MRI, standing CT, bone scanning) so that horses referred to the hospital can be assessed with every modern modality.

-All equine patients are cared for by a large team of vets, RCVS-certified specialists, technicians and nurses under specialist supervision, ensuring individualised care plans for each case.
 This collaborative model has allowed RVC clinicians to develop new diagnostic and treatment approaches that are not available elsewhere in one place – benefiting patients at RVC and globally.

 The Royal Veterinary College hospital’s horse wards are designed for patient comfort and safety.
 They have up to 35 spacious box stalls (American barn style) to stable patients.
 All stalls have rubber bedding and high-quality shavings, and horses are monitored around the clock.
-The Royal Veterinary College run a dedicated Intensive Care Unit (ICU) with six stalls equipped for continuous infusions, oxygen, and padded neuro-stalls for horses with neurological problems.

-A purpose-built isolation suite allows us to safely manage contagious cases (e.g. strangles, enteric diseases) under strict biosecurity.
+A purpose-built isolation suite allows RVC to safely manage contagious cases (e.g. strangles, enteric diseases) under strict biosecurity.
 There are also special wards for mares and foals – including a neonatal foal ICU – so critical newborns receive round-the-clock care.

 Finally, Royal Veterinary College even have turnout paddocks and a trot-up arena for supervised exercise as part of rehabilitation.
 In short, RVC equine care combines referral-level medicine and surgery with top-tier patient management facilities – a rare resource for equine vets worldwide.